josherich/static-notebook/src/data.md

 Given a graph G = (V, E) with non-negative weights wij on the edges, find a set S ⊂ V for which cut(S) is maximal.

 Goemans and Williamson [GW95] introduced an approximation algorithm that runs in polynomial time and has a randomized component to it, and is able to obtain a cut whose expected value is guaranteed to be no smaller than a particular constant αGW times the optimum cut.
 The constant αGW is referred to as the approximation ratio.

+### cut

+> a cut is a partition of the vertices of a graph into two disjoint subsets.
+Any cut determines a cut-set, the set of edges that have one endpoint in each subset of the partition.

+- max-cut
+- min-cut
+- sparse-cut

+  - The sparsest cut problem is to bipartition the vertices so as to minimize the ratio of the number of edges across the cut divided by the number of vertices in the smaller half of the partition.
+NP-hard, best known approximation algorithm is an O({\sqrt {\log n))) approximation due to Arora, Rao & Vazirani (2009)

+- cut-space

 ## **Unique Game Problem**